Instructions for Reappointment, Tenure and/or Promotion Candidates 2022-2023

 For faculty members in a department without an approved policy, University and college policies will govern their reviews.
 There will be no governing department policy until a department policy has been formally approved at all levels: department tenured and probationary faculty, college faculty council, Dean, and Provost.
 Once a policy has been approved, it will become effective the following academic year

-Candidates undergoing evaluation for reappointment, tenure, and/or promotion are invited to attend one of three face-to-face and virtual (hyflex) RTP candidate workshops.
-RSVP here: 2021-2022 RTP Candidate Workshops RSVP
+Candidates undergoing evaluation for reappointment, tenure, and/or promotion are invited to attend one of three RTP candidate workshops via Zoom.
+RSVP here.

 Candidate Workshop Dates:

-Deans, Associate Deans, Department Chairs, and members of Department and College RTP Committees, as well as staff responsible for RTP processes are invited to attend one of three face-to-face and virtual (hyflex) RTP evaluator workshops.
-RSVP here: 2021-2022 RTP Evaluator Workshops RSVP
+Deans, Associate Deans, Department Chairs, and members of Department and College RTP Committees, as well as staff responsible for RTP processes are invited to attend one of three RTP evaluator workshops via Zoom.
+RSVP here.

 Evaluator Workshop Dates: